G3Dev-0/Sprout/README.md

 # Sprout

-A tool for visualising family trees.
+A tool for visualising family trees.\
+You can run Sprout on Unix systems with the `run.sh` file and on Windows by using `run.bat`.

 ## Table of contents
 + [How to use Sprout](#how-to-use-sprout)